-The term "Sanskrit" was not thought of as a specific language set apart from other languages.
-Instead it was a particularly refined or perfected manner of speaking.
+Ancient Indian Languages Sanskrit History: The term “Sanskrit” was not thought of as a specific language set apart from other languages.
+Instead, it was a particularly refined or perfected manner of speaking.
 Knowledge of Sanskrit was a marker of social class and educational attainment in ancient India.
 This language was taught mainly to members of the higher castes, through close analysis of Sanskrit grammarians such as Panini.

 Sanskrit, as the learned language of Ancient India, thus existed alongside the Prakrits or the vernaculars.
 Consequently, it existed alongside the contemporary modern Indo-Aryan languages.